 Certain battery storage solutions provide backup and grid charging facilities.

 Firstly, installing a battery capable of providing backup from the grid prevents loss of power during an outage.
 Secondly, grid charging allows users who have installed battery storage to charge their device with energy supplied by the grid.
-The batteries charge off the grid when cost are lower and discharges when electricity prices are higher.
+The batteries charge off the grid when cost is lower and discharges when electricity prices are higher.

 Battery storage solutions charge from excess solar generation from a PV array.